WGC-Bridgestone Betting Guide: 2 Elite Golfers Are Way Underpriced

 - The favorites have thrived on this course: 13 of the 18 winners went off at 30-1 odds or less.

 - Tiger Woods, who's won eight times at Firestone, is 12-1 to win his first PGA Tour event since 2013.

 The PGA Tour heads to Firestone Country Club for the final time, as we get the last installment of the Bridgestone Invitational in Akron, Ohio.

 The tournament is best known for Tiger Woods’ dominance.
 He’s won here eight times, and after his sixth-place finish in The Open Championship, he’s in great form looking for No. 9.

-Woods opened at +1200 on Bovada, along with Justin Rose and Rory McIlroy.
+Woods opened at +1200, along with Justin Rose and Rory McIlroy.
 That trio sits behind only Dustin Johnson, who’s a +700 favorite after his dominating victory in Canada last week.